 You can stop the playback of the list at any time by pressing the button on the steering wheel.
 The system ends the VR session.
-See the "Record Name" command in this section for information about recording custom voice tags for list entries that the system has difficulty pronouncing.
+See the "Record name" command in this section for information about recording custom voice tags for list entries that the system has difficulty pronouncing.

-"Transfer entry" (B)
+"Transfer Entry" ®